Irvine’s Housing Crisis – How Housing Insecurity Is Affecting Both Students and Residents in Irvine

 There is another dilemma of local control and who is in charge of the decision making.
 The City of Irvine is a municipality, consisting of a corporate existence along with a local governance.
 After the county came to an agreement with the plaintiff suing them, the municipalities would not honor the agreement.
 Thus, the issue of homelessness and lack of economic diversity is still ongoing.

-In spite of the setbacks, there are practical short-term and long-term measures that can be taken in order to best combat housing insecurity.
-However, it is important to consider the different populations in Irvine and their needs.
+There are practical short-term and long-term measures that can be taken in order to best combat housing insecurity.
+However, it is important to consider the different populations in Irvine and their needs when developing new programs and initiatives.

-“If we are talking about a homeless population, roughly a third of them are going to be single people with mental health problems… particularly men with mental health problems.
-And there’s one solution to that: supportive housing,” Professor Solomon said.
+“If we are talking about a homeless population, roughly a third of them are going to be single people with mental health problems … particularly men with mental health problems.
+And there’s one solution to that: supportive housing,” Solomon said.

 Supportive housing includes both housing and services.
 Such services include mental and physical health services, job training and drug and alcohol treatment.
 Typically, a normal homeless shelter in Orange County includes services such as financial assistance, health services and disability services.